Water and Land Restoration

 Analysis of Nature with High Technology

 Therefore, the water-retaining properties of the mountain massifs' Highland's soils and cliffs are in synergy with endemic vegetation and trees.
 Indeed, they are very similar in function to advanced science in technology and, therefore, scientifically analyzed with considerable help from the methods used for highly complex dam constructions.
 Hence, the body of naturally harboured water retained in the mountains' native highland vegetation's primaeval forests and aquifers constitutes a natural phenomenon preferably considered and scientifically analyzed with help from the methods used for today's highly advanced dams and reservoirs.
+In short, a few stones do not hinder a flowing torrent but very well by a firmly anchored uniform stone construction.
+Consequently, in sweat and thirst, the few rocks are lost in toil and poverty, while the opposite is usually the case with the anchored unit and its amounts of valuable dammed water at hand to use when the drought occurs.

 It's a well-known fact that the natural Highland aquifers